 While there may have been a "backlog" in the second half of 2020 as managers sought to get halted transactions over the line, "with reduced uncertainty from positive momentum on a vaccine and the U.S. election behind us, I would expect to see activity levels stay stable or increase," Jason Barg, partner at financial services-focused Lovell Minnick Partners LLC, said in an emailed response.
 The majority of managers S&P Global Market Intelligence spoke with or received emailed comment from expect 2021 transaction volumes to increase on this year's levels, while one manager expects activity levels to stay stable or increase.

-"I'm bullish about 2021, especially for companies that performed well through COVID," Stewart Kohl, co-CEO of lower-middle market-focused The Riverside Co. said.
+"I'm bullish about 2021, especially for companies that performed well through COVID," Stewart Kohl, co-CEO of lower-middle market-focused The Riverside Co., said.
 "Business and consumer confidence should be fairly high, and there will be M&A activity."

 Transaction volume has been bifurcated in 2020.
 Businesses in sectors that have withstood the effects of the pandemic and the lockdowns that came with it, such as technology and healthcare assets, commanded high prices in 2020 and are expected to continue to do so into 2021.

 Richard Swann, partner and member of middle-market private equity firm Inflexion Pvt.
 Equity Partners LLP's executive committee, explained his firm's approach to high priced assets.
-He said managers need to maintain discipline both around pricing and in choosing businesses that they are confident can actually reap benefits through private equity ownership.
+Swann said managers need to maintain discipline both around pricing and in choosing businesses that they are confident can actually reap benefits through private equity ownership.
 "That sort of leads into the sector approach.
 So it's okay paying a full price for an asset as long as you know what you're going to do with it," Swann said in an interview.

 While businesses operating in sectors impacted by the events of 2020, such as retail, leisure, hospitality and travel, have been difficult to price this year, managers expect more certainty for these assets moving into 2021.
 But there will be winners and losers.